Subash-A-A/unity-pose-capture/README.md

 # unity-pose-capture
- Using computer vision to capture pose and control the character in Unity
+ Using computer vision to capture the pose and control the character in Unity.